elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20231206.md

   - different safety features that configured and are certified at different levels (e.g., DO-178C software level)
     - may exclude features, e.g., exclude any feature certified below DAL-B
 - Maintenance and Support
+  - Need to maintain for decades
 - Tools
+  - Identify features unique to aerospace, DO-330 qualification

+## Way of working

+- Get agreement on one area before moving on to next topic
+- Drive one simple use case through all areas

 ---

 # Closing

 ## Action Items